-Discontinuous Galerkin methods for incompressible flow
+Discontinuous Galerkin methods for incompressible flows

-- High-order capability
+- High-order accuracy and h/p-adaptivity